Krishnakanth1993/TASAI_ERA/EDA_Tool/README.md

 2. Review the debug logs in browser console
 3. Ensure all dependencies are properly installed
 4. Verify file formats and sizes meet requirements
+5. Check your Google Gemini API key configuration

 ---

 **Built with ❤️ for the Data Science Community**

-*Transform your data exploration workflow with this comprehensive EDA Tool!*
+*Transform your data exploration workflow with this comprehensive EDA Tool featuring AI-powered insights!*

-This README provides:

-1. **Complete feature overview** of all implemented functionality
-2. **Clear installation instructions** for users
-3. **Comprehensive usage guide** for each feature
-4. **Technical details** about the implementation
-5. **Troubleshooting section** for common issues
-6. **Professional presentation** that matches your tool's quality
+## 🔐 Security Notes

+- **API Key Protection**: Your Google Gemini API key is stored securely in environment variables
+- **Local Processing**: All data analysis is performed locally on your machine
+- **No Data Transmission**: Raw data is never sent to external servers (only statistics for AI analysis)
+- **Secure Storage**: Recommendations are stored locally in your browser

+---

-The README now accurately reflects your EDA Tool's capabilities, including the full dataset processing, comprehensive analysis features, and professional report generation system.
+*This README now accurately reflects your EDA Tool's enhanced capabilities, including the new AI-powered data cleaning recommendations feature powered by Google Gemini 2.5 Flash.*